Section 29-10 District PUD, planned unit development.

 shall be binding upon the owners, their heirs and assigns until

-under the procedures provided herein.
-The statement of intent is intended to provide guidance for
+procedures provided herein.
+The statement of intent is intended to provide guidance for any

 (3) The commission shall then hold a public hearing.
 After the public hearing,